swetabh65/ServerlessArchitecture-Assignment/AS8_README.md

-# Automated Instance Management Using AWS Lambda and Boto3
+# Analyze Sentiment of User Reviews Using AWS Lambda, Boto3, and Amazon Comprehend

 ## Objective
 Automate EC2 instance management using AWS Lambda and Boto3.